AlexsLemonade/OpenScPCA-nf/README.md

 nextflow run AlexsLemonade/OpenScPCA-nf -profile batch -entry test
 ```

-To run the workflow that creates simulated SCE objects for the OpenScPCA project, you can use the following command, but note that you will need to specify directory for the simulation output, as the default output bucket is not writeable except by a few specific roles:
+To run the workflow that creates simulated SCE objects for the OpenScPCA project, you can use the following command, which specifies running the workflow with the `simulate` entry point.
+Note that you will need to specify the directory for the simulation output using the `--sim_pubdir` argument, as the default output bucket is not writeable except by a few specific roles:

 ```bash
 nextflow run AlexsLemonade/OpenScPCA-nf -profile batch -entry simulate --sim_pubdir {SIMDIR}